cowprotocol/docs/docs/governance/grants/application-process.md

 1. After a successful snapshot vote, the committee will verify the proposed transaction for the Grants Program Safe and execute payment transactions based on achieved milestones.
 2. If milestones are not met, the Grants Committee reserves the right to withhold funding until milestones are completed, or to formally close the grant.

-To incorporate the adjustment you mentioned, here's a revised version of the clause that specifies the timeline is three months after the planned completion date as outlined in the grant proposal:

 ---

 ### Timeline and Completion Extension Clause